aaron-grau/curic/rails/projects/art_share_api/README.md

 **ArtworkShare**

+The `artwork_shares` table is a joins table.
+Its whole purpose is to link a `User` (the person viewing the artwork) with an `Artwork`.

 * Columns:
     * `artwork_id`
     * `viewer_id`
-      * Again, prefer columns names that are more descriptive of the relationship when possible.
+      * Again, prefer columns names that are more semantic (i.e. more descriptive of the relationship) when possible.
 * Ensure that both are present.
 Add the two levels of validations/constraints.
 * Ensure that a user cannot have a single `Artwork` shared with them more than once.